 - Suspension of the restriction of the deduction application for double internal taxation on dividend income.

-Other incentives in the Canary Islands
+Other tax advantages of filmmaking in the Canary Islands

 The Canary Islands has other fiscal mechanisms to promote the productivity of independent companies in the sector.
 Therefore, these can be applied to the audio visual sector and are compatible with all the specific subsidies mentioned above.